ppmim/PAPI/docs/quick_look.rst

 How do I make mosaics with PQL?
 -------------------------------
-PAPI will automatically warp (using SWARP) your images as thre are located on the sky.
+PAPI automatically aligns and coadds (using SWARP) your images as they are located on the sky.

 How do I make use of parallelisation ?
 --------------------------------------
 Just be sure the number of *parallel* parameter is set to *True* on the $PAPI_CONFIG file.
+When `parallel=True`, the pipeline will reduce each detector in parallel using all the cores available in your computer.